Balsamic Brussels Sprouts & Sausage

 The perfect quick lunch or side dish for dinner this Balsamic Brussel Sprouts and Sausage is perfect plate anytime of the day.

 We can all agree that brussel sprouts are delicious and can get a little boring all at the same time.
 Luckily we have an extremely unique and quick brussel sprout dish to make when you need some greens with a touch of protein.
 This recipe came out of the desire to cook nutrient meals that are quick and can be all in one.
-Sometimes I get overwhelmed with the idea that you need to have your veggies and protein and dairy in separate dishes, like it’s 1952 and I’m making a 6 course meal for my family.
-I certainly do not have time for that, but I do love the idea of having them all together in one dish and highlighting each component.
+Brussel sprouts have loads of benefits when added to your diet, especially Vitamin C and collagen replacement.

 The brussel sprouts are of course the main character in this dish, but they need a bit of help to jazz them up.
 Cooking the brussel sprouts in the air fryer gives them an almost crunchy exterior, which pairs perfectly with the balsamic dijon dressing.
 Tossing this all together with the cooked sausage and topping with crumbled goat cheese and dried cranberries brings all the flavors together to create the perfect quick lunch, side dish for a dinner or maybe even as leftover the next day while finishing the laundry that never seems to be finished.